Strike it Out game for an adult and child. Can you stop your partner from being able to go?

 Using some or all of the operations of addition, subtraction, multiplication and division and using the digits 3, 3, 8 and 8 each once and only once make an expression equal to 24.

-If Felix buys some, then how can Sam arrange the remaining cans in
+Sam sets up displays of cat food in his shop in triangular stacks.
+If Felix buys some, then how can Sam arrange the remaining cans in triangular stacks?

 Five numbers added together in pairs produce: 0, 2, 4, 4, 6, 8, 9, 11, 13, 15 What are the five numbers?